"15 days in Vietnam: Optimized Itinerary North, Center, South – Tips for an unforgettable trip

 Is Vietnam part of Southeast Asia?

-Yes, Vietnam is one of the key countries in the region, alongside Thailand, Cambodia, Laos, and Indonesia.
-It shares cultural roots with its neighbors, while having developed a strong identity, shaped by Chinese influence, struggles for independence, and a rich heritage.
+Yes, alongside Thailand, Cambodia, Laos, and Indonesia.
+It shares roots with neighbors but has a distinct identity shaped by Chinese influence, independence struggles, and rich heritage.